-Clauses having the effect of restricting the freedom of the franchisee after the end of the contract must necessarily be limited to a period of one year.
+Clauses that restrict the franchisee's freedom after the end of the contract must necessarily be limited to a period of one year.

-Clauses having the effect of restricting the freedom of the franchisee after the end of the contract must necessarily be limited to a period of one year.
-Otherwise, they run the risk of being deemed unwritten, pursuant to Article L.341-2 of the Commercial Code.
+Clauses that restrict the franchisee's freedom after the termination of the contract must be limited to a period of one year.
+Otherwise, they risk being deemed unwritten, pursuant to Article L.341-2 of the French Commercial Code.

-This is the lesson of a judgment rendered by the Paris Court of Appeal on July 1, 2020, concerning a clause stipulated without limitation in duration, obliging the franchisee of a car wash network with the white logo and blue "to no longer use the colors blue and white" appearing in the franchisor's logo at the end of the contractual relationship.
+This is the lesson of a ruling handed down by the Paris Court of Appeal on July 1, 2020, concerning a clause stipulated without time limit, obliging the franchisee of a car wash network with a white and blue logo "to no longer use the blue and white colours" appearing in the franchisor's logo at the end of the contractual relationship.

 Subscribe to our newsletter